Below is an alphabetical listing of our faculty members with a brief biography and their contact information.

 He teaches HCA 452/552 Medical Group Practice Management.

-Daniel Fahey is an Associate Professor and Program Director in Health Services Administration at California State University, San Bernardino.
+Daniel Fahey is an Professor Emeritus and Program Director in Health Services Administration at California State University, San Bernardino.
 His areas of interest are health policy, health systems, organizational behavior, and managed care.
 Before becoming a full time faculty member, Dr. Fahey served as Chief Executive Officer of three large, multi-specialty medical groups and Chief Executive Officer of several acute care hospitals where he managed satellite hospitals, a skilled nursing facility, a home health agency and several medical office buildings.

 He is a Fellow in the American College of Healthcare Executives; serves on the ACHE Regent’s Advisory Council for District 9; and is the recipient of the ACHE Regent’s Award for Senior Level Executive.
 Dr. Fahey is also a member of the Medical Group Management Association, and the Association of University Programs in Healthcare Administration.
 Dr. Fahey has been published in several healthcare journals and has presented at national and regional healthcare meetings.

 Dr. Fahey earned a Bachelor’s Degree in Sociology from the University of California, Santa Barbara, a Master’s Degree in Public Administration, California State University, Los Angeles, a Master’s Degree in Public Health (Health Services Administration), University of California, Los Angeles, and a Ph.D. in Public Administration, with an emphasis in health policy, from Arizona State University.